AbhiAbzs/revp/README.md

 Run `server` with `./revp.exe -s -l 5000 -p 6000`, where 5000 is where you `client` will connect and 6000 is where `proxy connections` will be serviced.

 Run `client` with `./revp.exe -c -a 192.168.1.1 -z 5000`, where 192.168.1.1 is your `server` address and 5000 is your chosen `server` port that listens for a `client`.

+Open up a browser in your `server` instance and configure your HTTP proxy to port 6000, now you will be effectively browsing the Internet with `client`'s connection.
 ### Explanation
 There are 3 components to revp: `server`, `client`, and `proxy connections`.